 Assassin Combat

-• Using full cover, you can attempt to hide in combat as your Bonus Action.
+• Using full cover, you can attempt to hide in combat as your action or Bonus Action.

 • If you make any kind of attack from stealth, you attack by rolling 3 dice and keeping the highest 2, instead of the usual +1.